 1. Find out what needs to be done and schedule it early

 If there is roofing work that needs to be done besides your roof replacement, such as new gutters or downspouts, you will need to find a way to keep those projects from interfering with your roof replacement.
 It may be necessary for you to hire an additional contractor or postpone the roof replacement until such time as both jobs can be performed.
-This also applies if other renovations will be going on in the roofing area of your home while roofers are on site.
+This also applies if other renovations will be going on during residential roofing services Madison County KY while roofers are on site.

 2. Remove all belongings from the roof

 Having roof replacement done on a roof that is cluttered with furniture, lawnmowers, garden equipment, etc. makes it more difficult for roofers to get the work done quickly and safely.
 Clear all of these items off of your roof before having it replaced.
 You don’t want to have workers climbing over obstructions while they’re restoring your roof, especially if there are mountains of debris up there!
 If you need help removing personal property from your roof, call upon family members or close friends for assistance.